A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Methodology

 This framework enables us to compare the allocation efficiency across patients from different demographic groups on a common scale.
 By analyzing the distribution of efficiency scores across groups, we can identify disparities in the efficiency of allocation processes.
-For instance, consistently lower efficiency scores in one group may indicate less favorable transplantation outcomes relative to the efficient frontier, suggesting potential interventions for improvement.
+For instance, consistently lower efficiency scores in one group may indicate less favorable transplantation outcomes relative to the efficient frontier, suggesting potential interventions to improve outcomes.